am0eba-byte/personal-remote-repo/docs/corpusanalysis.md

 Very interestingly, the appearance of "the Tin Woodman" appears much more evenly and scattered throughout the whole story of *Oz* as opposed to the interactions with "The Mock Turtle" - The Mock Turtle seems to interact with Alice and her story in a shorter period of time within the story compared to the Tin Woodman, but in the time that the Turtle interacts with Alice, apparantly they're talking to/about each other a lot!
 These Concordance Plot comparisons showed very interesting differences in secondary character referencing, showing how similar yet subtly different these two stories are built.

-An even more interesting Concordance Plot to compare was that of the Antagonists' names:
+An even more interesting Concordance Plot to compare was that of the Antagonists' name usage and frequency:
 ![AntagConcordPlots](images/corpus/antagonists_concordance_plots.png)
 LEFT SIDE: **wicked witch** RIGHT SIDE: **the Queen**

+As you can see, the Wicked Witch of the West is referenced almost the same about as the Tin Woodman in *The Wizard of Oz,* and she is mentioned throughout most of the time frame of the story.
+She is a prevelant driving force and overarching figure in the novel, whereas the most comparable antagonist in *Alice in Wonderland,* the Queen, is mentioned relatively less often and in very concentrated stretches of time within the plot.
+The Queen's antagonism contributed much less to propelling the plot of Carrol's story as opposed to the similar antagonist in Baum's story.